Jones Act Settlements Requite the Help of an Experienced Attorney

 Don’t Delay – Talk with a Knowledgeable Jones Act Settlement Lawyer Today

 If you have been injured in a maritime incident and the insurance company or your employer is trying to get you to settle your claim, you need to have the assistance of a maritime injury lawyer.
-The Willis Law Firm has more than 30 years of experience advising and representing injured maritime employees.
+The Willis Law Firm has more than 30 years of experience advising and representing injured maritime employees with their Jones Act settlements.
 When you work with our firm we will be at your side every step of the way to help ensure that you receive what your case is really worth.
 Call us today for a free, confidential evaluation of your maritime accident case: 1-800-468-4878.